Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keep a record of all your blood pressure readings.

-Take your record and kit with you to doctor’s visits.
-Ask your healthcare provider to check your blood pressure using your kit, and compare your readings with your healthcare provider’s.
+Take your record and kit with you to healthcare provider visits.
+Ask your healthcare provider to check your blood pressure using your kit, and compare your readings with your providers.

-Blood pressure medications often play a large role in treatment.
-Your medication will work best if it’s taken as directed.
+Blood pressure medicines often play a large role in treatment.
+Your medicine will work best if it’s taken as directed.
 Be sure to do these things:

 Find out if it should be taken with food.

-Call your healthcare provider if you think the medication is making you dizzy or sick to your stomach.
+Call your healthcare provider if you think the medicine is making you dizzy or sick to your stomach.

 Do not skip doses.

-Do not stop taking your medication unless your doctor tells you to.
+Do not stop taking your medicine unless your healthcare provider tells you to.
 Doing so may be harmful.